 Certain of the Existing Properties are also Joint Venture Properties in which Centurion Apartment REIT has an investment partner(s) that participates in the ownership of certain properties.
 See Appendix "B" for a list of the Joint Venture Properties as at the date hereof.

 Properties Under Contract

-See Appendix "C" for a list of Properties Under Contract (if any) as at the date hereof.
-As at May 1, 2019, there were seven properties under contract.
+See Appendix "C" for a list of Properties Under Contract as at the date hereof.
+As at May 1, 2020, there were five properties under contract.